localdevices/ODMax/README.md

 **ODMax** is licensed under AGPL Version 3 (see [LICENSE](./LICENSE) file).

-**ODMax** uses the following libraries and software with said licenses.
+**ODMax** uses the following libraries and software with said licenses. py360convert is not being maintained actively, therefore the py360convert code has been integrated into the **ODMax** code base.

 | Package                | Version      | License                                            |
 |------------------------|--------------|----------------------------------------------------|